 This is so versatile and allows for so much creativity with language modelling.
 You can use it to focus on modelling new vocabulary for your child or make it into a barrier or instruction game where you child needs to following directions to produce a play dough shape or model.
 Concepts of colour, size, shape and location can also be modelled easily in play dough activities.

-For more ways to make the most out of play, our Language Enrichment Booster in our members area offers further advice, strategies and activities in a four week plan.
+For more ways to make the most out of play, our Language Enrichment Booster Plan in our Therapy Centre shows you how to make the most out of your home environment and play.